occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 Note that you can provide a [filter](#blocking-subscription-filters), [start position](#blocking-subscription-start-position) and [position persistence](#blocking-subscription-position-storage) for this subscription implementation.

-#### Automatic Subscription Position Persistence (Blocking)
+#### Durable Subscriptions (Blocking)

 Storing the subscription position is useful if you need to resume a subscription from its last known position when restarting an application.
-Occurrent provides a utility that implements `BlockingSubscription` and combines a `PositionAwareBlockingSubscription` and a `BlockingSubscriptionPositionStorage` implementation
+Occurrent provides a utility that implements `SubscriptionModel` and combines a `PositionAwareSubscriptionModel` and a `SubscriptionPositionStorage` implementation
 (see [here](#blocking-subscription-position-storage)) to automatically store the subscription position, by default,
 after each processed event.
-If you don't want the position to be persisted after _every_ event, you can control how often this should happen by supplying a predicate to `BlockingSubscriptionWithAutomaticPositionPersistenceConfig`.
+If you don't want the position to be persisted after _every_ event, you can control how often this should happen by supplying a predicate to `DurableSubscriptionModelConfig`.
 There's a pre-defined predicate, `org.occurrent.subscription.util.predicate.EveryN`, that allow
 the position to be stored for _every n_ event instead of simply _every_ event.
-There's also a shortcut, e.g. `new BlockingSubscriptionWithAutomaticPositionPersistenceConfig(3)` that creates an instance of `EveryN` that stores the position for every third event.
+There's also a shortcut, e.g. `new DurableSubscriptionModelConfig(3)` that creates an instance of `EveryN` that stores the position for every third event.

 If you want full control, it's recommended to pick a [subscription position storage](#blocking-subscription-position-storage) implementation,